The peaks in migration flows witnessed in the EU in 2015 and 2016 have subsided. Check out the latest migration and asylum numbers in our infographic.

 Refugees in the world

-Around the world, the number of people fleeing persecution, conflict and violence has reached 70 million for the first time ever.
-That is equivalent to every man, woman and child in the UK and Ireland being forced from their homes.
-Children account for about half of the world’s refugee population.
+Around the world, the number of people fleeing persecution, conflict and violence has reached 79.5 million for the first time ever.
+That is equivalent to almost every man, woman and child in Germany being forced from their homes.
+Children account for about 40% of the world’s refugee population.

 Check out our infographic above for the latest Eurostat figures on asylum applications in the EU as well as UNHCR figures on the number of refugees in EU countries.